loydle/localhost-cli/README.md

 localhost-cli
 ===========================

-Start an easy to custom node.js server from the command line.
+Start an easy to custom node.js server from the command line. :seedling:

 ### Usage
 `$ localhost`